 - Solid Earth Dynamics

-The five-day program will include keynote presentations, minisymposia, peer-reviewed papers, panels and poster sessions.
+The five-day program will include keynote presentations, a plenary panel discussion, an interdisciplinary dialogue, minisymposia, peer-reviewed papers, panels and poster sessions.
 The conference is co-sponsored by ACM SIGHPC, and full papers will be published in the ACM Digital Library.

 ISC High Performance

 ISC 2021 Digital (June 24 - July 2) is the largest community forum in Europe for HPC, ML and data analytics.
 This year we are using a highly interactive platform to allow 3,500 attendees, exhibitors and speakers to engage in real time as closest as possible to a real-life experience.

 Attendees draw value from ISC by learning about new products and technologies, exchanging ideas with their peers, making new connections, and advancing their careers.
 At the same time, exhibitors will get access to an audience interested in finding the best solutions to their business and research challenges.
 More info available here.

 About the PASC structuring project